Milwaukee officers shot, Tremaine Jones trial: Live updates April 1

 After a break, court resumed with testimony from James Johnson.
 He said he lived near 25th and Garfield, where the shooting happened, on the night that it happened.

-Johnson testified that he saw a man with a "rifle" and a backpack who was shouting at people at the intersection.
-In court, he stood up and pointed to Jones – identifying him as the person he saw with the gun and noting that some aspects of his appearance, such as his hair, are now different than they were at the time.
+In court, Johnson stood up and pointed to Jones – identifying him as the person he saw with the gun and noting that some aspects of his appearance, such as his hair, are now different than they were at the time.
 He also previously identified Jones from a photo lineup.

 The witness said he saw the armed individual fire shots into the air, and he called 911.
 He later heard shots coming from the alley but did not see what happened.
 He then saw a person run and jump a fence, but he could not tell who it was.